wrt2dc/trellis/README.md

 ## Implementation status

-The code currently consists of the following elements:
+The code is a work-in-progress and currently consists of the following elements:

 ### Core abstractions